beshu-tech/readonlyrest-docs/details/caching.md

 Oh yes.
 It should be obvious now.
 We don't get all user groups, just a subset of all existing groups.
 We do cache the information, but each block can't find the information it's looking for in the cache.
 So we call LDAP in each block.

 Is it bad or not?
 It depends.
 On the business case, of course.

+#### When to enable server-side group filtering?

-In some cases it's better to enable server-side rendering (e.g. when the LDAP groups are a really long list), but in other cases it's better to reduce LDAP calls (so more data can be sent over the network).
+In some cases, it's better to enable server-side filtering (e.g. when the LDAP groups are a really long list), but in other cases, it's better to reduce LDAP calls (so more data can be sent over the network).
 In ROR, server-side group filtering is disabled by default.
 You should consider whether it should be enabled in your case.
 But be aware of the caching implications described above.

 _\* Currently, only the LDAP connector supports server-side group filtering.
 Interested in this feature in other services?
 Let us know!_